 I am a dedicated naturalist, ecologist, and environmental educator with a passion for writing.
-As a Lecturer in the Nicholas School of the Environment at Duke University, my courses emphasize natural history and environmental education & communication.
+As a Senior Lecturer in the Nicholas School of the Environment at Duke University, my courses emphasize natural history and environmental education & communication.
 I am also the Associate Dean of Diversity, Equity, and Inclusion for the Nicholas School of the Environment and the former Director of NSOE Undergraduate Diversity, Equity, and Inclusion (check out “How to Create a Culturally Inclusive Syllabus & Course“), Director of the Environmental Science Summer Program at Duke, and Director of the NSOE Communications Studio.

 Education.
 My ecological training began before college at The Grove, a nature preserve in northern Illinois.
 There, I worked at as a naturalist and educator.
 I received my B.S. in Natural Resources and Environmental Sciences from the University of Illinois – Urbana, I graduating summa cum laude after three years of study.
 Before starting my doctoral studies, I served as an AmeriCorps volunteer in Knoxville, TN working at the interface of water quality policy and science.
 I also volunteered at The Sea Turtle Hospital in Marathon, FL.

 I completed my doctoral studies in Duke University’s Program in Ecology, one of the top three programs in the nation (see National Research Council).
 My dissertation research explored the multi-scale distributions and conservation status of snakes in the North American tallgrass prairie and integrated the quantitatively intense methods of landscape ecology with the more traditional field-based approach of conservation biology (see 2008 paper).

 Academic Positions.
 In 2011, I joined the Thompson Writing Program (TWP) at Duke University as a Lecturing Fellow.
 The TWP provided intensive training in pedagogical methods, allowing me to develop courses that empowered students to complete real-world research and service-learning projects.
 These courses included Endangered Ecosystems of North Carolina, From Woods to Words, and European Environmentalism.
 I also used the TWP’s unique interdisciplinary environment to develop a new research program focused on environmental education.